xxnuo/open-webui-rust/JSON_TOOL_SYSTEM_IMPLEMENTATION.md

 ## System Status: PRODUCTION READY

-This JSON-based tool system is **fully implemented and functional** for the Rust backend.
+This JSON-based tool system is **fully implemented and functional** for the Rust backend with **Phase 3 advanced features**.
 It provides:

 ✅ **Secure execution** without arbitrary code evaluation
 ✅ **High performance** with native Rust compilation